 CSMs guide customers through the preview file process, a crucial step in launching outreach to potential registrants.
 Expediting this process with communication can often make a major difference in registrations.
 And speaking of outreach, customers with ideas of how to pitch their events to net-new prospects can use their CSM as a conduit to our outreach team.

-Banzai CSM Rachel Stanley says her customers succeed at a higher rate when they work closely with her throughout the life cycle of their events.
+Banzai's VP, Customer Experience Rachel Stanley says customers succeed at a higher rate when they work closely with their CSM throughout the life cycle of their events.

-"As a CSM, it's my job to help make each event successful, but it's really a partnership,” says Rachel.
+"It's a CSM's job to help you make each of your events successful, but it's really a partnership,” says Rachel.
 “Customers that are engaged in the process and responsive will get more value out of Banzai.
 When we work together to drive as many attendees as possible, everyone wins!"

 2. Establish clear selling points and objective for your event